Reassembling the English novel, 1789-1919: Introduction

 The lack of credible information about the population of novelists and the population of published novels obstructs research in literary studies, cultural studies, book history, and sociology of literature.
 Two communities in particular stand to gain from a more detailed accounting of these two populations.
 The first includes those interested in studying literary form and prose style from below.
 A characteristic concern of this group is an interest in how the emergence and diffusion of literary morphology reveals information about broader economic, social, and cultural relationships within and across national and linguistic situations (e.g., \textcites{escarpit1958sociologie}{moretti1998atlas}{casanova1999republique}{moretti2000conjectures}).
 The second group includes researchers in cultural studies and sociology of culture interested in uniting literary history with sociological concerns.
 This group includes those interested in the working conditions facing novelists and those studying the history of occupational gender segregation in the text industry (e.g., \textcite{williams1965long}, \textcite{tuchman1989edging}).
 This group also includes those interested in reassembling an understanding of literary artworks as products of networks of actors whose actions are necessary for works' existence and whose actions, in turn, shape the art objects \parencite[xii]{becker1995introduction}.
 Library digitization and sharing of machine-readable datasets are two developments which support research agendas associated with these communities.
 More generally, these developments facilitate studying literary works at multiple scales and with a broader range of vocabularies.

-To demonstrate the improving prospects for data-intensive, sociologically-inclined literary history, this paper offers two analyses of bibliographic data concerning novels published in the British Isles after 1789.
-Both of these analyses would not have been possible---or at least not practical---without the availability of digital surrogates of surviving volumes and the sharing of machine-readable bibliographic data.
-First, we estimate the yearly rates of new novel publication in the British Isles between 1789 and 1919, a period which witnessed, in aggregate, the publication of between \NewNovelsSeventeenHundredEightyNineToNineteenHundredNineteenFifthPercentile{} and \NewNovelsSeventeenHundredEightyNineToNineteenHundredNineteenNinetyFifthPercentile{} previously unpublished novels (``new novels'').
+To demonstrate the improving prospects for data-intensive, sociologically-inclined literary history---enabled by the availability of digital surrogates of surviving volumes and the sharing of machine-readable bibliographic data--- this paper estimates the yearly rates of new novel publication in the British Isles and Ireland between 1789 and 1919.
+This period witnessed, in aggregate, the publication of between \NewNovelsSeventeenHundredEightyNineToNineteenHundredNineteenFifthPercentile{} and \NewNovelsSeventeenHundredEightyNineToNineteenHundredNineteenNinetyFifthPercentile{} previously unpublished novels (``new novels'').
 Although there has been considerable speculation about this time series, ours are the first principled estimates to be published.
 The years studied include the rise of mass literacy and one of the more important periods in the history of publishing (1830-1850), a period during which practices and institutional arrangements resembling the modern publishing industry emerge \parencite[328-329]{raven2007business}.
-Second, using the titles of novels published between 1800 and 1829, we resolve a dispute concerning occupational gender segregation in novel subgenres.
-We show that the remarkable growth in the number of men novelists after 1815 was not concentrated in particular subgenres (military novels, nautical tales, and historical novels).